-High bounce rate can be caused by a number of different factors, such as users not being able to access the information they require quickly enough or poor web design.
-If you are fed up of users visiting your site, only to bounce off seconds later, check out our eight ways to reduce high bounce rate below.
+High bounce rate can be caused by a number of different factors, such as users not being able to access the information they require quickly enough, poor web design or poor and irrelevant content.
+If you want your website visitors, especially those users visiting your site from London, read on to find out our eight methods to reduce high bounce rate.

 Implement a strong site search solution

 One of the main causes of a high bounce rate is poor on-site search functionality.
 Users have high expectations of search bars and if they are not capable of bringing up relevant results within seconds, they will simply look elsewhere for the product or content they require.
 Prevent users from leaving your site and going to one of your competitors by having a strong site search solution.

 A strong site search solution will not only bring up relevant results, but it will also understand what a user means if they accidentally misspell a word.
 Strong site search solutions should also allow users to narrow down results using specific criteria and order products depending on their needs, such as ‘from low to high price.’

 WPSolr WordPress plugin offers a much-improved search experience for e-commerce websites and large blogs.
 We recently installed this plugin for a London based companies e-commerce store to reduce their bounce rate and increase sales with great success.

 The longer your website takes to load, the higher your bounce rate is likely to be.
 For every second your website takes to load, your conversion rates can drop by 7%, showing just how important speed is to users.
 There are a number of things you can do to make your site faster such as upgrading your server, ensuring your server is located in London, installing cache plugins and removing unnecessary content and widgets.
 Before doing all of this, we recommend visiting a website like Pingdom so you can measure the time it takes for your website to load and give yourself a baseline to improve on.